Skip to Main Content

 Aerial Cinematography Across Japan

-When a shoot needs payload, range, and altitude beyond what a drone can deliver, helicopter filming takes over.
+When a shoot needs payload, range, and altitude beyond what a drone can give, helicopter filming takes over.

-Here is how this works in practice.
 Our aviation partners hold full JCAB sign-off under MLIT.
 They often run gyro-stabilised Cineflex and Shotover mounts carrying ARRI Alexa Mini LF, Sony Venice 2, and RED V-Raptor packages.
 Coverage spans Mount Fuji, the Japan Alps in Nagano, the temple-scattered hills around Kyoto, the dense Tokyo skyline, Hokkaido's Shiretoko wilderness, and the Okinawan archipelago.
 Tokyo airspace asks for serious lead time, mainly the bands around the Imperial Palace and Densely Inhabited Districts.
-Our aviation coordinators run that forms start to finish.
+Our aviation coordinators run that paperwork start to finish.

-Here is the short of it.
-Pilots flying our shoots focus on film work, not charter flying.
-They know the rhythm of a sequence, the care needed for orbits and reveal moves, and how to plan long-range coastal runs over Yokohama Bay or low passes through Hakone's volcanic ground.
+Pilots on our shoots focus on film work, not charter flying.
+They know the rhythm of a sequence and the care that orbits and reveal moves need.
+They also plan long-range coastal runs over Yokohama Bay and low passes through Hakone's volcanic ground.

-Here is the breakdown.
-Camera operators steer gyro-mounted lenses via remote controllers.
-Downlinked tracking on the ground keeps the picture visible.
-Air-to-ground radio keeps directors in talk with the aerial unit.
+Camera operators steer gyro-mounted lenses through remote controllers.
+Downlinked tracking on the ground keeps the picture visible, and air-to-ground radio keeps directors in touch with the aerial unit.
 Agency for Cultural Affairs sign-offs for heritage flyovers, NOTAMs, full aviation cover, and weather backup planning are part of each booking.
 The shoot team can keep focus on what is in frame.

 FAQ